thomkrillis/weather-app-server/README.md

 ## Requirements
 - Node.js
 - NPM or yarn
+- an API key for Open Weather Map

 ## Setup
 1. Clone the repo
 1. From the root directory run `npm install`
 1. Run `npm run build` to transpile TS to JS
-1. Run `npm run serve` to start the server
+1. Run `npm run serve` to start the server (it expects your Open Weather Map key to be set on the environment variable `APPID`)

 ## Testing
 `npm run test`